Selva917611/Tour_pack_skeleton/README.md

-Creating a simple webpage where people can book their holidays in India according to the weather.
+Creating a simple webpage where people can look and book their holidays in India according to the weather.